SalahKadan/DiaPet/replit.md

-# GlucoPet
+# DiaPet

 ## Overview

-GlucoPet is an educational virtual pet application designed to help children learn diabetes management through interactive gameplay.
+DiaPet is an educational virtual pet application designed to help children learn diabetes management through interactive gameplay.
 Users adopt and care for a virtual pet, managing its blood sugar levels through feeding, insulin administration, and monitoring activities.
 The app gamifies diabetes education with a playful, kid-friendly interface featuring bouncy animations and colorful visuals.

 ## User Preferences